 Ms. Frett previously worked for 8 years as a human rights officer for the United Nations Children's Fund (UNICEF) and for 10 years with the United States Agency for International Development (USAID).
 Ms. Frett served as a delegate to the Fourth World Conference on Women in Beijing in 1995 and continues to fight for the human rights of women.
 An attorney by training, she began her career at the NAACP Legal Defense and Education Fund in Washington, DC.
 She has received many honors and awards, including two Esteemed Meritorious Honor Awards from the U.S. government and the highest honor in civil service, the Superior Honor Award, from the U.S. State Department.
 Ms. Frett was one of 30 Foreign Service Officers honored with the Colin Powell Fellowship by then-Secretary of State Condoleezza Rice.

 She currently serves on the Board of Directors at Oxfam America and CHANGE, and is an Adjunct Professor of Population and Family Health at Columbia University's Mailman School of Public Health.
 Ms. Frett is a Woodrow Wilson Fellow and author of four U.N. human rights reports and manuals.
 She is a Returned Peace Corps Volunteer and Alum of ICAP.
+She is a member of the prestigious Council on Foreign Relations.
 She holds a bachelor of arts in government and politics, a master's in public policy, and a JD from the University of Maryland.
 She resides in New York with her husband and two children.